 To get started, you’ll need a few things:

-- Coaxial to HDMI Converter: This key device converts the analog signal from your coaxial cable into a digital HDMI signal.
+- Coaxial-to-HDMI Converter: This key device converts the analog signal from your coaxial cable into a digital HDMI signal.

 - RCA Cables: These cables are typically color-coded (yellow for video, red and white for audio) and will connect your old device to the converter.